- Publications and resources

 - introduces ‘additional fuel’ which simplifies the planning requirements for fuel contingencies

 - more closely align Australia’s fuel rules with the International Civil Aviation Organization standards and recommended practices.

 Many pilots and operators are already complying with the new rules as they have been in CASA guidelines for some time.
 These changes remove uncertainty by clarifying what you must legally do.

 What is in-flight fuel management?

 When conducting these checks, you may discover that you would be landing at your original planned destination without sufficient fuel, that is, your fixed fuel reserve remaining.

 If this occurs, make an alternate plan to land safely with sufficient fuel at a different location than you had originally planned.
 Your new safe landing location will depend on your aircraft capabilities and the conditions.
-In some instances, it may not even be an aerodrome but could be a field.

 However, if a safe landing location is not an option and you are landing with less than your fixed fuel reserve, then you must declare Mayday Fuel.